 2.- Avoiding Strange Pricing Figures

 One strategy to go over with your Realtor is pricing your home at the cutoff price.
-For example, instead of pricing your home at $655,000, or $660,000 it would be better priced at $650,000 because the buyers that are searching for properties are typically searching in 25-50 thousand increments.
-Buyers that are searching up to $650,000 will not find your house if it is at $655 or $660.
-There are different strategies to consider, and they are not set in stone, but your Realtors should go over all of the ones to think of with a fine tooth comb with you before putting your home on the market.
+For example, instead of pricing your home at $655,000, or $660,000, it would be better priced at $650,000.
+Buyers searching for properties are typically searching in 25-50 thousand increments.
+Any buyers searching up to $650,000 will not find your house if it is at $655 or $660.
+There are different strategies to consider, and they are not set in stone, but your Realtors should go over all of the ones to think of with a fine-tooth comb with you before putting your home on the market.

 4- Different Pricing Strategy

 The market does not care how much you need or want.
-The market is and will be what the market is at that given time when you decide to sell your home.
-With this being said markets change very quickly.
-You may be in a seller’s market today but depending what may happen in your City or town, this can quickly evolve into a buyers market.
-So, just make sure that you and your Realtor stay on top of current events and price your home accordingly.
+The market is and will be what the market is at that given time when you decide to sell your house.
+With this being said, markets change very quickly.
+You may be in a seller’s market today, but depending on what may happen in your city or town, this can quickly evolve into a buyers market.
+So, make sure that you and your Realtor stay on top of current events and price your home accordingly.
 Remember, not only do you have to sell it to a buyer, but you are also having to justify the price with the appraiser and the bank that the buyer is getting their mortgage from.

-So here is a small look at how pricing a home works.
-It is more complicated than just picking a number out of the sky and throwing “For Sale Sign” in front of your house.
+So this is a small look at how pricing a home works.
+It is more complicated than just picking a number out of the sky and throwing a “For Sale Sign” in front of your house.
 Our Listing Team does this every single day.
 Together we will be able to help you determine the right strategy to pricing your home so that it will appeal to buyers, appraisers, and banks.
-Also, so that can get the absolute best amount for today market.
-Call us anytime at 619-818-8122, and we will sit down and go over the pricing strategy that will work for your home and current situation.
+So you can get the absolute best amount in today’s market, call us anytime at 619-736-7003.
+We will sit down and go over the pricing strategy that will work for your home and current situation.